jeetshee4/jeetshee4/README.md

 - 👋 Hi, I’m Jeet Shee , an Aspiring Web Developer and Software Engineer..
 - 👀 I’m interested in Web Development and Learning More Cutting Edge Technologies
-- 🌱 I’m currently learning Full Stack Web Dev
+- 🌱 I’m currently learning Full Stack Web Dev (MERN)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :biswanathshee87@gmail.com
 - 😄 Pronouns: he/him